xlcnd/isbntools/docs/code.rst

 Main Steps
 ^^^^^^^^^^

-1. Make sure you have a [GitHub account](https://github.com/signup/free)
+1. Make sure you have a GitHub account_
-2. ubmit a ticket for your issue or idea, on https://github.com/xlcnd/isbntools/issues,
+2. Submit a ticket for your issue or idea, on https://github.com/xlcnd/isbntools/issues,
    (if possible wait for some feedback before any serious commitment... :)
 3. Fork the repository on GitHub